 - Put the flour, baking powder, salt, fennel seeds and sugar into a bowl and mix thoroughly.
 Stir in the beaten egg and vanilla.
 Mix with a spoon or your hands until you have a smoothish dough.

 - Place on a lightly floured surface and knead in the nuts.

 - Divide the mixture into 2 and roll out into a compact log shape about 4cm wide.

 - Lightly glaze with a little egg wash.
 Place each log crosswise on a baking sheet.

 - Bake for 35 minutes.

 - Remove from the oven and reduce the temperature to 150°.

 - Allow the logs to cool slightly and then cut into 2.5cm slices at a slight angle.
 Lay them cut side up on the baking sheets.

-- Return them to the one for another 30 minutes or until they are no longer soft.
+- Return them to the oven for another 30 minutes or until they are no longer soft.
 Allow them to cool.